London-bound Air India flight with more than 240 aboard crashes after takeoff from Ahmedabad, India

-Visuals on local television channels showed smoke billowing from the crash site in what appeared to be a populated area near the airport in Ahmedabad, a city with a population of more than 5 million.
+Visuals on local television channels showed smoke billowing from the crash site in what appeared to be a populated area near the airport in Ahmedabad, a city with a population of more than 5 million and the capital of Gujarat, Prime Minister Narendra Modi's home state.

+Firefighters doused the smoking wreckage of the plane, which would have been fully loaded with fuel shortly after takeoff, and adjacent multi-story buildings with water.
+Charred bodies lay on the ground.

+“The scenes emerging of a London-bound plane carrying many British nationals crashing in the Indian city of Ahmedabad are devastating,” British Prime Minister Keir Starmer said in a statement.

 The airline said the Gatwick Airport-bound flight was carrying 242 passengers and crew.
 Of those, Air India said there were 169 Indians, 53 Britons, seven Portuguese and one Canadian.